Nyxerian/CypressTesting/README.md

 I had a lot of issues with dropdown menus, even with the help - and the hover activated dropdowns were even worse but i've managed to get it working.
 The bulk of the work seems to be done even with the disruption on Friday.
 I was worried when I couldnt login to the testing over the weekend and thought I would need more time but it seems my subconscious has been working anyway and I feel even more at ease with writing the code today.

 I both love the click() keyword and hate it.
 Sometimes it works and sometimes, even though I used it in exactly the same way previously, it doesn't and the issue is always around dropdowns and selectors that are NOT selectors due to them being made either with a custom UI or bootstrap.

+I have completed all 3 main tasks barring the validations and checking status - will have to ask Michael how that would work.
+I read about validations over the weekend and hope to impliment them into the code after lunch in order to improve it.
+No idea how i'll do the "Clean Up" task as it would require individual targeting - will see what Michael thinks and maybe he could set me on the path to finding it out for myself.